 Miles for Smiles was established to create awareness for the plight of children born with cleft lips and palates.
 One in 10 children born with a cleft palate and lip will die before their first birthday.
 Miles for Smiles therefore assists to raise funds for Operation Smile to perform corrective surgery on these children.
 The initiative has a fundamental aim which is to inspire and challenge individuals to make a difference in the lives of those around them.

 Quick facts about Operation Smile South Africa:

 - In as little as 45 minutes, one cleft lip surgery can change a child’s life forever.

-- Approximately one in every 750 babies in Africa is born with a cleft lip or cleft palate.
+- Approximately one in every 750 babies in South Africa is born with a cleft lip or cleft palate.

 - Children with facial deformities who do not receive reconstructive surgery often have difficulty breathing, drinking, eating and speaking.
 As a result, many suffer from malnutrition, medical and psychological problems.

 - A cleft lip or cleft palate operation and follow up care costs approximately R5500.